nextcloud/gallery/README.md

 ```

 If you want support for Raw picture files, you'll need to patch your installation of ownCloud 8.0

 ```
 $ patch -p1 -l < apps/galleryplus/patches/tmpfile-extension.pull.13654.patch
 $ patch -p1 -l < apps/galleryplus/patches/raw-preview.pull.13652.patch
 ```

-and you'll need to add `OC\\Preview\\Raw` to the configuration file
+and you'll need to add `OC\\Preview\\Raw` to the **config/config.php** configuration file

-Look at the sample configuration in your config folder if you need more information about how the config file works.
+Look at the sample configuration (config.sample.php) in your config folder if you need more information about how the config file works.
 That's it.
 You should be able to see more media types in your slideshows and galleries as soon as you've installed the app.

 ### Improving performance

 #### Assets pipelining
 Make sure to enable "asset pipelining", so that all the Javascript and CSS resources can be mixed together.
-This can divide the loading time of your cloud by 4.
+This can greatly reduce the loading time of the app.

 Read about it in the [Administration Manual](https://doc.owncloud.org/server/8.0/admin_manual/configuration_server/js_css_asset_management_configuration.html)